Substra/substra/references/cli.md

   -f, --filter TEXT               Only display assets that exactly match this
                                   filter.
 Valid syntax is:
                                   <asset>:<property>:<value>
-  --and                           Combine filters using logical ANDs --or                            Combine filters using logical ORs --advanced-filters TEXT         Filter results using a complex search (must
+  --advanced-filters TEXT         Filter results using a complex search (must
                                   be a JSON array of valid filters).
                                   Incompatible with the --filter option